-Diagnosis of type-1 and type-2 Diabetes:
+The following tests help in the diagnosis of type-1 and type-2 Diabetes:

-- A1C (Glycated Haemoglobin test): It is a blood test that checks blood glucose level average for the past three months.
+- A1C (Glycated Haemoglobin test): It is a blood test that checks the blood glucose level average for the past three months.
 If the A1C value > 6.5, it is an indication of diabetes.

 - Random blood sugar test: A blood sample can be taken at any time.
-If the blood sugar value is > 200mg/dL and the patient has signs of frequent urination, thirsts, etc., it indicates diabetes.
+If the blood sugar value is > 200mg/dL and the patient has signs of frequent urination, thirst, etc., it indicates diabetes.

 Diagnosis of Diabetes Ketoacidosis: